jfgiraud/sandr/README.md

 For *regular expressions*, matching groups can be reused in replacement string.

 Some options permit to :
+- extract an association map (matches/replacements)
-- extract matches and apply mass replacement
+- apply an association map for mass replacements
 - try to keep the character case
 - preview modifications
 - allow file renaming